 Note: All estimates are for economic activity in the United States and are relative to the US economy in 2021.
 Labor income is a component of value added.
-Figures are rounded.
+Figures may not sum due to rounding.

 These estimates indicate the economic activity supported by the like-kind exchange rules in 2021.
 The rules may support more or less activity in later years depending on differences in the level of like-kind exchange transactions.